kristian-lange-tw/JATOS_docs_v3/pages/JATOS-on-a-server.md

 ---
-title: JATOS on a server
+title: Install JATOS on a server
-keywords: server, installation, test, config, configuration
+keywords: server, installation, test, config, configuration, backup, proxy
 tags:
 summary: To run studies online, e.g. with Mechanical Turk, JATOS has to be installed on a server.
 Server instances of JATOS have slightly different configuration requirements than local instances.
 This text aims at server admins who wants to setup a server running JATOS and who know their way around server management.
 sidebar: mydoc_sidebar